rashika-dabas/WhatsApper/README.md

 # WhatsApper
 ## Steps:
-* Download Hinglish Stop Words: https://www.kaggle.com/datasets/prxshetty/stop-words-hinglish for Preprocessing and App.
+* Download Hinglish Stop Words: https://www.kaggle.com/datasets/prxshetty/stop-words-hinglish for preprocessing and app.
 * Download WhatsApp Chat History for Group/Individual:
-* Create project
-* Install:
-1. pip install streamlit
-2. pip install urlextract
-3. pip install matplotlib
-4. pip install wordcloud
+* Use these text files for preprocessing and app.